 Welcome to the Employment Law section of our webpage.
 Employment law issues are complex, often subject to state and local law (not ordinarily covered on CLIC pages) as well as federal law.
 This front page will reflect our most current information on employment law affecting educational institutions.

-Executive Order Establishing New Minimum Wage for Federal Contractors, Feb.
-12, 2014.
-Raises the minimum wage for employees working on federal goverment contracts to $10.10 per house beginning 1-1-15 and beginning January 1, 2016, and annually thereafter, an amount determined by the Secretary of Labor (Secretary).
+Raises the minimum wage for employees working on federal goverment contracts to $10.10 per hour beginning 1-1-15 and beginning January 1, 2016, and annually thereafter, an amount determined by the Secretary of Labor (Secretary).

 Shared Responsiblity for Employers Regarding Health Coverage, Final Rule, 79 Fed.
 Reg.
 8544, Feb.
 12, 2014.